intergalacticrailroad/intergalacticrailroad.github.io/_posts/2017-01-27-sources-elsewhere.md

+SciHub

+SciHub was breaking down the walls of scientific journals before it was cool, and earned a giant lawsuit instead of a thank you.
+But for those of you who speak russian, scihub.ac is the O.G. source for recent research papers that are otherwise hidden behind paywalls.

 scihub.ac

-SciHub was breaking down the walls of scientific journals before it was cool, and earned a giant lawsuit instead of a thank you.
-But for those of you who speak russian, scihub.ac is the O.G.
+The Internet Archive

+If the Internet Archive were to cease to exist, humanity would be plunged into a dark age of fake news and ignorant bullshit.
+There's alotta good stuff right there.
+Alotta good stuff.

+archive.org